DuMont Television Network: Failed revival of the DuMont brand

-Present day use of the DuMont brand in broadcasting

-In late 2016, a small local terrestrial television programming service was established in Houston, Texas called The NuDu (or The New Dumont Television Network) based on the structure of the original DuMont.
-The channel's programming is available online via livestream and through the third digital subchannel of KBPX-LD.

 Fate of the DuMont stations

-All three DuMont-owned stations are still operating and are owned-and-operated stations of their respective networks, just as when they were part of DuMont.
+All three DuMont-owned stations still are operating and are owned-and-operated stations (O&O's) of their respective networks, just as when they were part of DuMont.
 Of the three, only Washington's WTTG still has its original call letters.

 WTTG and New York's WABD (later WNEW-TV, and now WNYW) survived as Metromedia-owned independents until 1986, when they were purchased by the News Corporation to form the nucleus of the new Fox television network.
 Clarke Ingram, who maintained a DuMont memorial site, has suggested that Fox can be considered a revival, or at least a linear descendant, of DuMont.

 Westinghouse changed WDTV's call letters to KDKA-TV after the pioneering radio station of the same name, and switched its primary affiliation to CBS immediately after the sale.
 Westinghouse's acquisition of CBS in 1995 made KDKA-TV a CBS owned-and-operated station.

+Two of the four primary DuMont affiliates would also eventually join Fox.
+KTTV would be purchased by DuMont descendant Metromedia in 1963 and ended up being one of the charter Fox O&O's alongside WNYW and WTTG.
+WSYX (the former WTVN-TV), which became a primary ABC affiliate upon DuMont's collapse after serving as a dual affiliate of both networks, added Fox programming to its third digital subchannel in 2021 when present day owners Sinclair Broadcast Group consolidated the intellectual property of LMA sister station WTTE (including its "Fox 28" branding) onto WSYX as part of fellow LMA sister station WWHO's conversation to ATSC 3.0.
+WGN-TV and KWGN-TV (the former KFEL-TV) are both currently owned by Nexstar Media Group as O&O's of The CW.

 DuMont programming library

-DuMont produced more than 20,000 television episodes from 1946–1956.
-Because they were created prior to the launch of Ampex's electronic videotape recorder in late 1956, they were initially broadcast live in black and white, then recorded on film kinescope for West Coast rebroadcasts and reruns.
-By the early 1970s, their vast library of 35mm and 16mm kinescopes eventually wound up in the hands of "a successor network," who reportedly disposed of them in New York City's East River to make room for more recent videotapes in a warehouse.
+DuMont produced more than 20,000 television episodes from 1946 to 1956.
+Because they were created prior to the Ampex electronic videotape recorder in late 1956, they were broadcast live in black and white and recorded on film kinescope for West Coast rebroadcast and reruns.
+By the early 1970s, their vast library of 35mm and 16mm kinescopes wound up in the hands of "a successor network" (most likely Metromedia) that reportedly disposed of them in New York City's East River to make warehouse space for videotapes.

-Although films submerged for decades have been successfully recovered (see The Carpet from Bagdad as an example), there have been no salvage-diving efforts to locate or recover the DuMont archive.
-If it survived in that environment, most of the films have likely been damaged.
-Other kinescopes were put through a silver reclaiming process, because of the microscopic amounts of silver that made up the emulsion of black-and-white film during this time.
+Although some films submerged for decades have been successfully recovered (see The Carpet from Bagdad for example), there have been no salvage-diving efforts to locate or recover the DuMont archive.
+If it survived in that environment, the films have likely been damaged.
+Other kinescopes were put through a reclaiming process to recover the silver from the photo emulsion on black-and-white film.

-It is estimated that only about 350 complete DuMont television shows survive today, the most famous being virtually all of Jackie Gleason's Honeymooners comedy sketches.
+It is estimated that about 350 complete DuMont television shows survive, including seven early Jackie Gleason's Honeymooners comedy sketches from 1951–1952.
 Most of the existing episodes are believed to have come from the personal archives of DuMont's hosts, such as Gleason and Dennis James.